frankdean/trip-server-2/README.md

-1. Download and install the [Final Cut][finalcut] library.  **Note** when building Final Cut for Linux, to enable mouse support you need to also install the `GPM` library.
-After installing the `GPM` library, re-run Final Cut's `configure` script so that it re-configures the build to use the library.
+1. Download and install the [Final Cut][finalcut] library.  **Note** when building Final Cut for Linux, to enable mouse support you need to also install the `gpm` library.
+If you need to install additional libraries to fix a failed build, re-run Final Cut's `configure` script so that it re-configures the build to use the libraries.

+	On Debian 11 (Bullseye), install the following packages:

+	- libgpm-dev
+	- libncurses-dev

 2. Include the `--enable-tui` option when running `configure`, e.g.: